If your Mac restarts and a message appears

 If this resolves the issue, reconnect one device at a time, restarting your Mac after reconnecting each one, until you determine which device is causing the problem.

-Use Apple Diagnostics to diagnose problems with your computer’s internal hardware, such as the logic board, memory and wireless components.
+Use Apple Diagnostics to diagnose problems with your computer’s internal hardware, such as the logic board, memory, and wireless components.
+See the Apple Support article Use Apple Diagnostics to test your Mac.

 If the suggestions above don’t help, try reinstalling macOS.